-The photographs presented below are from the collection of California State Library.In time Marceau had diversified photographic studios that did portraiture, scientific photography, and occasional photojournalism.
-He also became greatly interested in theatrical portraiture – he used a lot of props, drapes, and painted backdrops in his portraits.
+At that time, Marceau had diverse photographic studios that did portraiture, scientific photography, and occasional photojournalism.
+He became greatly interested in theatrical portraiture – he used a lot of props, drapes, and painted backdrops in his portraits.
 Marceau also specialized in official portraiture, travel images, and advertising photography.
 Many famous people were photographed by him.
 His various branches were run as local service photography shops, doing home photography, Society shots, and official function images.

 In 1905 Marceau established the “Professional Photographers Society of New York State” and served as its first Vice-President.
 He also organized the “Copyright League” that lobbied the United States Congress for stronger rights protections for photographers against the appropriation of their images by newspapers.
 It was Marceau who recommended that a “c” with a circle around it and the photographer’s name on the front of an image serve as the public claim that an image was copyright protected.

 He died due to heart failure at his home in Premium Point, New Rochelle on June 22, 1922.
 He was survived by one son, Theodore Marceau, Jr. who briefly took over operation of the studio before selling the brand.

 Learn more about early photography: